 We have setup a lookup table in cells E2:F3.
 There is a dropdown list in cell E3 for convenience and its value serves as the ‘lookup_value’ argument in our VLOOKUP.
 The formula is in cell F3 and as you can see, it is returning the available inventory for the size selection in cell E3.

 Now let us take a closer look at the formula itself.
-By double-clicking into cell F3, we can see the formula and Excel highlights the ranges for our ‘lookup_value’ and ‘table_array’.
+By double-clicking cell F3, we see the formula and Excel highlights the ranges for our ‘lookup_value’ and ‘table_array’.

 This shows you that the VLOOKUP finds the size we select in our lookup table (E3) in the first column of our table array (B2:C8), and then returns the value from the second column of the table array on the row that matches.

-This brings up a very important point about VLOOKUP that is somewhat of a limitation.
+This brings up a very important point about VLOOKUP that is something of a limitation.
 The first column of your table array must be the column that VLOOKUP searches for your lookup value.
-This is the reference point from which the ‘col_index_range’ argument is based on.
+This is the reference point on which the ‘col_index_range’ argument is based.

-You must be aware that you may have to manipulate a dataset to accommodate this limitation.
+You may have to manipulate a dataset to accommodate this limitation.
 If the data you want a VLOOKUP to return happens to be in a column to the left of your lookup column, you will first have to make sure you move it to the right or use alternative lookup functions such as INDEX and MATCH.

 Imagine you are the HR Director for an organization and you want to create a simple lookup table that will allow you to index your employee database by employee ID.
 Here is a look at the actual database table.